 To ensure that measures initially developed in the past and not recently revisited are updated and retired as needed, each measure is given a Review Deadline - a date that triggers a reliability review.
 This Review Deadline is established for each measure based on factors such as expected revisions to energy codes or federal standards; knowledge of upcoming evaluation or research efforts; knowledge of rapidly changing technology, cost, baselines, or other factors; or expected shifts in current customer practices.
 No Review Deadline is longer than six years from the date of the initial characterization or last update of a measure.
 The TRM Administrator will propose Review Deadlines for each measure, and they are reviewed and approved by the TAC.
 The Review Deadline for each measure is indicated in the measure characterization within the TRM.
-For example, a Review Deadline specified as 1/1/2019 means that the measure will be reviewed no later than the annual IL-TRM update process that occurs in 2018, in advance of the 1/1/2019 Review Deadline.
-Following a review and/or update, a new Review Deadline will be assigned to that measure.
+For example, a Review Deadline specified as 1/1/2023 means that the measure will be reviewed no later than the annual IL-TRM update process that occurs in 2022, in advance of the

-14 Emphasis has been added to denote the difference between a "deemed value" and a "deemed savings estimate".
+15 Emphasis has been added to denote the difference between a "deemed value" and a "deemed savings estimate".
 A deemed value refers to a single input value to an algorithm, while a deemed savings estimate is the result of calculating the end result of all of the values in the savings algorithm.